20 Worst Songs Of The 80s For Rock Fans

 # 16 – Leather Jackets – Elton John

 For someone who grew up as a huge Elton John fan in the 1970s, Leather Jackets was such a disappointing album.
-I mean, when you listen to this song and think about what Elton John released in the ’70s—songs like “Tiny Dancer,” “Candle in the Wind,” and Captain Fantastic—not only are they legendary, but they are musical pieces of real substance.
+I mean, when you listen to this song and think about what Elton John released in the ’70s, songs like “Tiny Dancer,” “Candle in the Wind,” and Captain Fantastic—not only are they legendary, but they are musical pieces of real substance.
 Then you listen to this, and it becomes quite painful.
-I know there was a lot going on in his life, and everybody deserves a break, but I just couldn’t believe that this was Elton John at the time.
+I know a lot was going on in his life, and everybody deserves a break, but I just couldn’t believe that this was Elton John at the time.

 # 15 – Backfired – Debby Harry

-The song opens with a guitar riff that almost sounds like the beginning of Bat Out of Hell, but then it suddenly shifts 360° into the land of disco.
-Of course, Debbie Harry was no stranger to disco, as the Autoamerican album had already ventured into the genre with “Rapture,” which was pioneering in many ways.
+The song opens with a guitar riff that almost sounds like the beginning of Bat Out of Hell, but then it suddenly shifts 360° into disco territory.
+Of course, Debbie Harry was no stranger to disco, as the Autoamerican album had already ventured into the genre with “Rapture,” a pioneering track in many ways.
 Yet what we have here is basically Debbie Harry meets Chic—or rather, Nile Rodgers and Bernard Edwards.
-Now, I think what Nile Rodgers and Bernard Edwards achieved with Chic and other artists was fabulous, but I just wanted Debbie Harry to stick to rock music—rock with punk edges, new wave influences, and that really exciting energy.
+Now, I think what Nile Rodgers and Bernard Edwards achieved with Chic and other artists was fabulous.
+Still, I just wanted Debbie Harry to stick to rock music—rock with punk edges, new wave influences, and that really exciting energy.
 I just didn’t like it when she ventured into this all-out disco-dance thing.
 And that video… oh Lord, that video.

 # 14 – Dancing In The Dark – Bruce Springsteen